EAS Decoding Architecture: Executive Summary

 • Performance problems (100% CPU)

-• Band-aid configuration (EASSCANINTERVAL)
+• Band-aid configuration (EAS_SCAN_INTERVAL)

 • Extensive debugging and optimization